Symptoms, Testing and Treatment

 - You had sex with someone who has an STI.

 - You had sex without a condom or the condom broke.

 Where can STI tests be done?

-STI testing can be done at STI specific clinic (like Options for Sexual Health clinic, youth clinics, HIM or other sexual health clinics) or general clinics, like a doctors office or walk in clinic.
-These clinics will provide confidential testing, diagnosis and options for treatment (which are usually free in BC).
+STI testing can be done at STI specific clinics (like at an Options for Sexual Health clinic, youth clinics, HIM, or other sexual health clinics) or general clinics, like a doctor’s office or walk-in clinic.
+These clinics will provide confidential testing, diagnosis, and options for treatment (which are usually free in BC).

 How to Find a clinic near you:

 - You can find an Options for Sexual Health Clinic using our Clinic finder (insert link)

 - The BC Centre for Disease Control’s website Smart Sex Resource also has a clinic finder that lists STI clinics in BC

 - There are a variety of tests available for STIs.
 Generally, all people in BC are tested for Gonorrhea, Chlamydia, HIV, and syphilis.
 Other tests are chosen based on history and any symptoms.

 - There is no one test that will cover all STIs so you may have to give blood, urine, or have a swab taken from your mouth, genitals, or other areas.